Nowshera Virkan Tehsil

-Nowshera Virkan (نوشہره وِركاں) is a town and a tehsil situated to the west of the industrial city of Gujranwala, Punjab, Pakistan.
+Nowshera Virkan (نوشہره وِركاں) is a town and a tehsil situated to the west of the industrial city of Gujranwala, in Punjab, Pakistan.
 Nowshera Virkan is a hub of rice-growing villages.

 History

 Nowshera Virkan has been a center of political activities from its earliest days.
-It was dominated by Rajput, Jutt, Arain, and Syed families.
+It was dominated by Arain, Rajput, Jutt, Arain, and Syed families.
 It is located in the Gujranwala District and is one of the largest of the four tehsils (administrative divisions).
 It lies between three large cities: Gujranwala, Hafizabad, and Sheikhupura.
-The dominant surnames of the Nowshera Virkan people are from military castes, including Bhuttah, Maan, Rajput, Virk & Syed.
+The dominant surnames of the Nowshera Virkan people are from military castes, including Arain, Bhuttah, Maan, Rajput, Virk, Syed and Goraya clans.

 Elections

-Ch Ijaz Khan was one of the most influential and popular leaders of this region in the twentieth century.
+Ijaz Khan was among the known leaders of this region.
 He was elected four times as a Member of the National Assembly (MNA) from this region and was affiliated with the Pakistan Muslim League (N).
 After his death, his son Chaudhry Bilal Ijaz was elected MNA at age 25 in 2002 from Pakistan Muslim League (Q), defeating Hamid Nasir Chattha.
-Later in 2008, Mudassir Qayyum Nahra, a Member of the Provincial Assembly (MPA) from PP-102 in 2002–2008, won the seat, but was disqualified and jailed in 2010 for bearing a fake degree.
-In the 2010 by-elections, Chaudry Tussadiq Masud Khan (Pakistan Peoples Party), a relative of Bilal Ijaz and a member of the Rajput family, was elected as MNA.
+Later in 2008, Mudassir Qayyum Nahra, a Member of the Provincial Assembly (MPA) from PP-102 in 2002–2008, won the seat, but was disqualified and jailed in 2010 for submitting a forged academic certificate.
+In the 2010 by-elections, Chaudry Tussadiq Masud Khan (Pakistan Peoples Party), a member of the Rajput clan, was elected MNA.
 In 2013 and 2018, Azhar Qayyum Nahra (PMLN), brother of Mudassir Nahra, won the seat, due to PMLN's overall stronghold in Gujranwala region.
-Bilal Ijaz contested both 2013 and 2018 elections on PTI (Pakistan Tehreek-e-Insaf) ticket but was unsuccessful.
+Bilal Ijaz contested both 2013 and 2018 elections on Pakistan Tehreek-e-Insaf (PTI) ticket but was unsuccessful.
 The Nahra family is facing charges from the National Accountability Bureau (NAB) for bearing assets beyond income sources.
+In the 2024 elections, Bilal Ijaz defeated Azhar Qayyum Nahra, on a PTI ticket.